Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Area Report:

 Trail 1N logging operation continues in the section between the Town of Washington Town Hall & Eagle Lake.
+Right now there are logs in piles along sections of the trail.
 With the log piles and icy grainy conditions in that section it would be good to slow down.
+Very icy corners.
 Minimal grooming due to the logging operation.

 Catfish Lake Loop & Eagle Lake Trails are marked with orange easy to see reflective barrels.
 Please stay by the barrels to be safe.
-No surface slush.
+Have not ridden out either lake myself in a while.
+No surface slush this morning.
+With the warm temps today & tomorrow surface slush could develop.
 Reminder that the Catfish Lake Trail that ran from Braywood to Lumpy’s is not open.
 Please do not trespass on private land.

 See ya on the trails!